-· How can I get involved?
+How can I get involved?

 The Gilbert Town Council consists of the mayor and six council members who serve four year terms.
-Unless otherwise noted, the council meets every other Thursday at 7 p.m. in the Gilbert Municipal Center, 50 E. Civic Center Drive.
+Unless otherwise noted, the council meets the first and third Tuesday at 6:30p.m. in the Gilbert Municipal Center, 50 E. Civic Center Drive.
 Council agendas are posted on this website at least 24 hours prior to meeting time at gilbertaz.gov/council.